What is the secret sauce of successful Data Lake Platforms? (Featuring National Bank of Canada & AWS)

 The event started out with Francis Wenzel pulling out a floppy disk and asking the crowd if they knew what it was.
 He was half joking because many financial institutions are still shipping their data on hard disks.
 Francis went on to explain that our TickVault* platform is completely based on open technology which makes it easier for both partners and clients to integrate and build solutions for various use cases.

-Francis also highlighted that the TickVault platform is more of a data lake than a warehouse.
+Francis also highlighted that the TickVault* platform is more of a data lake than a warehouse.
 The main difference between the two is that a warehouse can simply retrieve structured data whereas a data lake copes with both quantity and diversity of structured/unstructured data from various sources.
-Recently, CME Group’s DataMine (which is powered by TickVault) made Third Party data correlated to CME Group Markets available.
+Recently, CME Group’s DataMine (which is powered by TickVault*, now known as GOLD) made Third Party data correlated to CME Group Markets available.
 The third party data includes: TellusLabs datasets which provides satellite-based scores of plant conditions and progress designed to help commodities researchers understand the status of a given crop.
 This client use case validates that the TickVault platform is able to handle more than just tick history; it can also manage and normalize alternative data.

 Francis continued highlighting that our platform can be deployed on premise, on cloud, or both.
 He also accentuated that our platform is optimized for AWS and that multiple clients use our solution and AWS for cloud storage as they feel it is the most secure and cost effective.
 Some of those clients include CME Group and National Bank of Canada.